 A look round our 200th Landmark

-Llwyn Celyn and surrounding outbuilings in the Breacon Buildings.
+Llwyn Celyn and surrounding outbuildings in the Brecon Buildings.

 The farmhouse has been turned into a fascinating and comfortable place to stay, with glorious views of the Skirrid and Sugar Loaf mountains.

-Llwyn Celyn has hardly changed since around 1600, when its hall was ceiled and a chimney sack and stairs inserted.
+Llwyn Celyn has hardly changed since around 1600, when its hall was ceiled and a chimney stack and stairs inserted.

 Guests can keep warm during the chillier months thanks to underfloor heating, a biomass boiler and an open fire in the dining room.

 Llwyn Celyn sleeps eight, with two double beds and two twin beds.